top of page

 A Few Concepts to Consider

-The reading code in English is a complex melding of middle English, Anglo-Saxon and Latin influences with inconsistent oral, grammatical and syntactic structure.
+The reading code in English is a complex melding of middle English, Anglo-Saxon, and Latin influences with inconsistent oral, grammatical, and, syntactic structure.
 This leads to a language with inconsistent rules which for many, must be explicitly taught, Learn more here.

 For the 10-12% of students with weaknesses in phonological awareness, learning to read will not occur simply by providing text-rich environments.
 These students require explicit systematic phonological instruction to develop the pathways in the brain that map sounds to letters and print.